jarle/remix-adonisjs-docs/docs/getting-started/quickstart.md

 You should now be able to start building!
 Just jump into your new folder and start the dev server with `npm run dev`.

-The project follows the conventional AdonisJS structure, with the Remix application being placed in `resources/remix_app`.
+The project follows the conventional AdonisJS structure, with the React Router application being placed in `resources/remix_app`.

 A good next step could be to follow our guide on how to build a [login flow](/hands-on/building-a-login-flow.md) for your new application.